 International Airport Categories

-The Department of Infrastructure, Regional Development and Cities, in consultation with the Department of Home Affairs, the Department of Agriculture and Water Resources, the Civil Aviation Safety Authority, and Airservices Australia, categorises each designated international airport according to the border services and facilities available.
+The Department of Infrastructure, Transport, Regional Development and Communications, in consultation with the Department of Home Affairs, the Department of Agriculture, Water and the Environment, the Civil Aviation Safety Authority, and Airservices Australia, categorises each designated international airport according to the border services and facilities available.

 The categories of airports are: